University of the Philippines Baguio

-It is the seventh constituent university of the University of the Philippines System and is the university's flag-bearer in Northern Luzon.
-It is also one of the research institutions in the region through its Cordillera Studies Center, with ethnic and interdisciplinary research as well as for its efforts in conserving the biodiversity and indigenous cultures of the Cordillera Region.
+It is the seventh constituent university of the University of the Philippines System as well as its flag-bearer in Northern Luzon.
+It is also one of the most active research institutions in the region through the Cordillera Studies Center, the main research arm of the university that regularly conducts interdisciplinary investigations focusing on sociocultural and political issues within the local indigenous communities and the preservation of the local biodiversity within the Cordillera Region.

-Being a former extension of the UP College of Liberal Arts, UP Baguio mainly specializes in the sciences, arts and humanities.
+A former extension of the UP College of Liberal Arts, UP Baguio specializes in the arts, humanities, and the natural sciences.
 It currently offers 16 academic programs through its three degree-granting units.
 As of 2019, the Commission on Higher Education (CHED) has accredited three academic programs in the university as Centers of Development, namely in the fields of biology, mathematics, and physics.

 History

 The university was initially established in 1921 as an extension of the UP College of Liberal Arts, and was originally located in Vigan, Ilocos Sur.
 In 1938, it was relocated to Baguio as the UP College of Arts and Sciences.

 During World War II, the buildings and facilities within the college were largely destroyed, and reestablishment efforts were immediately carried out by UP alumni after the war.
-After several years since its post-war restoration, the college then became a branch campus of UP Diliman, becoming known as the UP College of Baguio on April 22, 1961.
+After several years since its post-war restoration, the college then became a branch campus of UP Diliman, becoming known as the UP College Baguio (UPCB) on April 22, 1961.

-On December 2, 2002, the university's distinction was affirmed by the elevation of the UP College of Baguio into a constituent university through a unanimous endorsement by the UP Board of Regents (BOR), in which it became officially known as UP Baguio.
+On December 2, 2002, the university's distinction was affirmed by the elevation of the UP College Baguio into a Constituent University (CU) through a unanimous endorsement by the UP Board of Regents (BOR), in which it became officially known as UP Baguio.

 Organization and administration

 UP Baguio is governed by the university system's 11-member Board of Regents.
-Like all other UP campuses, UP Baguio is headed and supervised by a chancellor, who is assisted by two vice chancellors—one for academic affairs and the other for administration.
-The first chancellor of UP Baguio was Dr. Priscilla Supnet Macasantos, who oversaw the campus' elevation into a constituent university of UP within her term.
-The current chancellor selected by the Board of Regents is Dr. Corazon L. Abansi, who succeeded Dr. Raymundo Rovillos after his term ended on April 13, 2021.
+Like all other UP campuses, UP Baguio is headed and supervised by a Chancellor, who is assisted by two Vice Chancellors — one for Academic Affairs and the other for Administration.
+The first Chancellor of UP Baguio is Dr. Priscilla Supnet Macansantos, who oversaw the campus' elevation into a constituent university of UP within her term.
+The third Chancellor selected by the Board of Regents is Dr. Corazon L. Abansi, who succeeded the second Chancellor, Dr. Raymundo Rovillos, after his term ended on April 13, 2021.
+The fourth and current Chancellor is Dr. Joel M. Addawe.

 The University of the Philippines Baguio is an affiliate of the following associations: